simulation-tree/worlds/README.md

 }
 ```

-If the attributes aren't present, or the type table isn't initialized, then each type needs to
+If the attributes aren't present, or the type layouts aren't registered, then each type needs to
-be registered with `TypeLayout` and `Schema`:
+be registered with both `TypeLayout` and `Schema`:
 ```cs
 private static void Main()
 {